TerminalCursor/LatentMorphodynamics/README.md

 python3 -m ipykernel install --user --name <NAME>
 ```

+When starting a Jupyter server, make sure the PYTHONPATH has the `code/` directory.

 ## Usage

 Example notebooks can be found in [notebooks/](notebooks/).
 Source code can be found in [code/](code/).
 Briefly, the [Tensorflow](https://www.tensorflow.org/) implementation is found in [code/sunlab/sunflow/](code/sunlab/sunflow) and the [PyTorch](https://pytorch.org/) implementation can be found in [code/sunlab/sunflow/](code/sunlab/suntorch).
 Environments used can be found in the source Yaml files ready to be used with [Anaconda](https://www.anaconda.com/) or related technology.